rackspace-cookbooks/cookbook-cloudmonitoring/README.md

   action :create
 end
 ```
-If you looked in the Rackspace Cloud Monitoring API /entities on your account you'd see an `Entity` labeled whatever the
-hostname of the machine which executed this chef code.
+Upon execution of this code, if you viewed the `/entities` API call you would see an `Entity` labeled whatever the hostname of the machine.

 Most of the fields are optional, you can even specify something as minimal as: